fmorar/reach-lang/docs/src/quickstart/index.md

 ## {#qs-win-prereqs} Prerequisites

-* Windows 10 installed with version 2004 or higher,
+* Windows 10 installed with version 2004 or higher.

-or

 * Windows 11